rachnaumesh/FashionMNIST/README.md

 ## Conclusions

 1. **Base Model**: Serves as a baseline for comparison.
 The model achieves high train accuracy but generalizes less well than other models.
 2. **Dropout**: Helps prevent overfitting by reducing interdependent learning between neurons.
-The test accuracy is the highest among the regularization techniques.
 3. **Weight Decay**: Prevents overfitting by adding a penalty term to the loss function, which discourages large weights.
 This technique strikes a balance between high train and test accuracy.
 4. **Batch Normalization**: Improves training stability and speed by normalizing layer inputs.
-It achieves the highest train accuracy but slightly lower test accuracy compared to dropout.
+It achieves the highest train and test accuracies.

 ## How to Train and Test